mit-orcd/orcd-docs-edit/docs/recipes/torch-gpu.md

 Refer to details of torchrun on [this page](https://pytorch.org/docs/stable/elastic/run.html).

 ???
-"GPU communication within one node nad across nodes"
+"GPU communication across nodes"
-    The NCCL is set as backend in the PyTorch program `multinode.py`, so the data communication bewteen GPUs within one node benifits from the high bandwidth of NVLinks, and the data communication bewteen GPUs acress nodes benifits from the bandwidth of Infiniband network.
+    The NCCL is set as backend in the PyTorch program `multinode.py`, so the data communication bewteen GPUs within one node benifits from the high bandwidth of NVLinks, and the data communication bewteen GPUs across nodes benifits from the bandwidth of Infiniband network.

-### Model parallel

-Usually the model size is big in deep-learning training processes especially for the large language models (LLMs) based on the transformer architecture.
-When the model does not fit in the memory of a single GPU, the normal data parallelism mentioned in the previous secction does not work.
-There is a [Fully Sharded Data Parallel (FSDP)](https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api/) approach in PyTorch to split the model into multiple GPUs so that the memory requreiment fits, but this approach is still within the data parallel framework and does not gain additional speedup beyond data parallel.

-A better approach is model parallel, which splits the model into the memory of multiple GPUs and speeds up the computation too.
-There are various schemes of model parallel, such as pipeline parallel (PP) and tensor parallel (TP).
-Usually, model parallel is applied on top of data parallel to gain further speedup.

-Here we use an example that implements hybrid TP and FSDP (refered as TP + FSDP in the following), where the LLAMA2 model .
-Refer to [the description of this example](https://pytorch.org/tutorials/intermediate/TP_tutorial.html).
-Download the codes: [fsdp_tp_example.py](./scripts/torch-gpu/fsdp_tp_example.py) , [llama2_model.py]

-llama2_model.py  log_utils.py

-#### Single-node multi-GPU TP + FSDP

-We first introcude a recipe for for single-node multi-GPU TP + FSDP.
-The program `fsdp_tp_example.py` is set up for this purpose.

-=== "Engaging"

-    To run on multiple GPUs across two nodes, prepare a job script like this,
-     ```
-     ```

-#### Multi-node multi-GPU tensor parallel

-FSDP cross node, less communication. tp within a node, more data communication.

-## Rference

-orcd github